 Looking for more recipes from Lebanon?

 Fatayer bi Sabanekh (Lebanese Spinach Pies)

 - 2 1/4 teaspoons (7 grams) active dry yeast

 - 1 cup (237 milliliters) lukewarm water 105-115˚F (40-46˚C)

 - 1 teaspoon salt

 - 1/3 cup (80 milliliters) canola oil

 - 1/2 teaspoon paprika

-- In a small bowl, sprinkle yeast over the water.
-Let sit for a minute before stirring to combine.
-Let sit until frothy, about 10 minutes.
+- In a small bowl, sprinkle the yeast over the lukewarm water.
+Stir to combine, then let sit until frothy, about 10 minutes.

-- Divide the dough in half, covering one half.
-On a large, oiled work surface, roll half the dough until thin, 1/16 to 1/8 of an inch.
-Use a 4 inch wide circle cutter to cut out the dough.
+- Divide the rested dough in half, covering one half with a towel.
+On a large, lightly floured surface, roll half of the dough into a thin sheet about 1/8 inch (3 mm) thick.
+Use a 3 1/2 inch (9 cm) wide round cutter to cut out circles of dough.

-- Place about 1 tablespoon filling in the center of each circle.
-Pinch together 3 edges of the circle over the center of the filling.
-Seal down one side, then across the other to form pyramid shape.
-Place on prepared baking sheet and repeat with remaining circles and other half of dough.
+- Place about 1 tablespoon of the filling in the center of each circle, being careful to not let it touch the edges.
+Top with a sprinkling of toasted pine nuts.
+Pull up three edges of the circle over the center of the filling and pinch well to seal.
+Place on prepared baking sheet and repeat with remaining circles and the other half of dough.

 - Brush the tops of the assembled Fatayer with olive oil and bake in the preheated oven until golden, 15-20 minutes.

 - Serve warm from the oven or at room temperature.